A Tail-Wagging Dog Isn’t Always a Happy Dog

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Don’t freak out, though: Observing details of the tail-wagging behavior allows you to make a much better prediction about what’s behind it (no pun intended).
-To determine if that tail wag is a friendly one, pay attention to how much of the tail, and the body, are involved in the wag; how fast and how far the tail is wagging; and how much tension is in the tail.
+To determine if that tail wag is a friendly one, pay attention to how much of the tail and the body are involved in the wag, how fast and how far the tail is wagging, and how much tension is in the tail.

 Generally, the more the wag encompasses the whole body, the friendlier the dog’s intentions.
-The full body wag that extends from the shoulders through the belly to the hips and the tail is the classic friendly tail wag.
+The full-body wag that extends from the shoulders through the belly to the hips and the tail is the classic, friendly tail wag.
 An active tail wag that gets the hips swinging is also a likely sign of high sociability.
-(Bonus — these wags can even be recognized in dogs who have no tails to speak of!)
+(Bonus: These wags can even be recognized in dogs who have no tails to speak of!)
 When just the tail moves, the wag may or may not have anything to do with being sociable.
 When only the tip of the tail moves, the dog is most likely not friendly.

 Tension is another revealing attribute: A stiff tail wag is not a good sign.
 The more relaxed a tail is while it is wagging, the more likely it is that the dog is friendly.
-A flexible, fluid motion in the tail suggests friendliness, a rigid tail does not.
+A flexible, fluid motion in the tail suggests friendliness; a rigid tail does not.

 Sometimes a dog wags their tail in a rotating motion that starts from the base, with the tip of the tail tracing a broad circle.
-Known as a “circle wag,” it is one of the positive signals that experienced dog handlers attend to when evaluating dogs because it is so strongly associated with dogs who are in a friendly mood.
+Known as a “circle wag,” it is one of the positive signals that experienced dog handlers watch for when evaluating dogs because it is so strongly associated with dogs who are in a friendly mood.
 Also called the “propeller wag” or “helicopter tail,” this tail motion is particularly common in dogs who are greeting a close friend, especially after a long absence.

 To sum up, the friendliest type of tail wag is the full-body wag with a rapidly moving, flexible tail swinging widely from side to side.
 In contrast, the least friendly tail wag, and the one of most concern in terms of potential aggression, is the slow twitch of only the tip on an otherwise unmoving, rigid tail attached to an equally stiff body.
 This unfriendly tail wag is frequently displayed prior to a bite.

 A wagging tail indicates an interest in interacting, but the details of the wag reveal its meaning.
 Pay careful attention to the specifics of a tail wag to discern its significance.
 Friendly dogs want to interact, and their tail wags show that.
-However, there are unfriendly ways of interacting, including biting, and dogs with those intentions also wag their tails.
+But, remember, there are unfriendly ways of interacting, including biting, and dogs with those intentions also wag their tails.

-Karen B. London, PhD
+Karen B. London, PhD, CAAB, CPDT-KA

 Karen B. London, Ph.D., is a Certified Applied Animal Behaviorist and Certified Professional Dog Trainer who specializes in working with dogs with serious behavioral issues, including aggression, and has also trained other animals including cats, birds, snakes, and insects.
 She writes the animal column for the Arizona Daily Sun and is an Adjunct Professor in the Department of Biological Sciences at Northern Arizona University.
 She is the author of six books about training and behavior, including her most recent, Treat Everyone Like a Dog: How a Dog Trainer’s World View Can Improve Your Life.